Dimitlink/AWS_NASA_API_Jupyter_Integration/README.md

-# 🚀 Automated data pipeline for asteroid analysis 🚀
+# 🚀 Integration of AWS, NASA's API, and PostgreSQL for data retrieval and analysis 🚀

 This project focuses on the extraction and periodic update of asteroid data from NASA's API.
 The collected data is stored in a database and later analyzed in a Jupyter Notebook to identify the characteristics and factors that differentiate potentially hazardous asteroids from non-hazardous ones.
 The following list contains all the integrated services and tools used in this project: